 Please note that the roll plans are large files and may take time to load.
 In addition, the roll plans are not accessibility compliant – if you require assistance please contact us.

-In addition to the consultation efforts lead by the project team, Councillor Morley has organized additional opportunities to share project information including virtual events.
+In addition to the consultation efforts lead by the project team, Councillor Amber Morley (Ward Etobicoke-Lakeshore) has organized additional opportunities to share project information with the public, including virtual events.

 The City recognizes that spaces for loading and deliveries are critical for the operation of businesses and organizations.
 To help inform the design of the project, the City engaged with businesses and property owners to understand loading demands and requirements along Bloor Street West within the project area (Runnymede Road to Resurrection Road) through a Business Delivery Survey.